hww/XiGameTool/README.md

     public GameLayer Layer => ...             // Get the layer of this primitive }
 ```

+The strings in the field will be associated (the references cached) with first access to a property.
+The editor will generate the drop down selection menu for each field.
+Or values could be set as thext with the inspector's developing mode.

 ![Art Primitive Component](/Documentation/art-primitive.png)

+In case when the configuration will be changed, the string will keep previous config value.
+The drop down menu will indicate it.
+It is easy to make the validation or migrations tools.
+So the solution is very safe for large project and team.

 ## Game Categories Window

-To control categories and subcategories of the objects.
+To control the visibility and displaying statistics for categories and subcategories of the objects.

 ![Layers Window](/Documentation/categories_window.png)

-## Unity Layers Visibility and Color
+## Unity Layers Window

 The pannel alow makes visible or invisible the Unity layers, also it can set a layer protected or not.
 Additionaly it allow to change layer's color.
-And finaly it displays metrics per layer.
+And finaly it displays a statistics per layer.

 ![Layers Window](/Documentation/layers_window_colors.png)

-## Game Obect Sets Visibility and Color
+## Selection Sets Window

 The pannel alow makes visible or invisible the objet set.
 Additionaly it displays metrics per category.

 ![Categories Window](/Documentation/object_sets.png)

 ## Example of using

+The example of drawing gizmos for your game object below.

 ```C#
 void OnDrawGizmos()